 In most cases, yes.
 Certain services, like yearly screening mammograms, don't require a referral.
-Check with the plan for more information.

 - If your doctor or other health care provider leaves the plan's network, your plan will notify you.
-You may choose another doctor in the plan's network. - If you get health care outside the plan's network, you may have to pay the full cost. - It's important that you follow the plan's rules, like getting prior approval for a certain service when needed.
+You may choose another doctor in the plan's network. - If you get health care outside the plan's network, you may have to pay the full cost. - It's important that you follow the plan's rules, like getting prior approval for a certain service when needed. - If you need more information than what's listed on this page, check with the plan.